blinkboxbooks/auth-server/README.md

 ## Updating GeoIP data files

-The GeoIP data files are stored in a git submodule, [geoip-data](https://git.mobcastdev.com/Zuul/geoip-data) to ensure that this repo doesn't get too large.
+The GeoIP data files - purchased from [MaxMind](https://www.maxmind.com/en/geoip2-country) are stored in a git submodule to ensure that this repo doesn't get too large.

 To update the data files, update the GeoIP.dat file in the geoip-data repo with the latest country data file, and then run the following commands in your Zuul server directory: